Self-Hosting

 Configure MCP clients for a hosted API

-After the API is reachable, configure each assistant's MCP server with the hosted API URL and that assistant's agent token:
+After the API and MCP HTTP service are reachable, configure each assistant to connect to the MCP /mcp endpoint with that assistant's agent token:

 {